Coffs Hikers shares information with our trusted leaders in a secure space, to make it easy to find information and add activities to our Calendar.

 - You can tick the box to build your own shortlist of the trails you would like to offer in future.

-- Find the trail you want to lead, and open it.
+- After finding a trail you want to lead, open it.
 Then scroll down and click the “magic button”.

 - The activity will be added in draft mode for you to edit as required and publish.